Claim: Because his jailbird son complained about a lack of prison toiletries, Bob Barker of The Price is Right founded a company that supplies them.

 I work at a prison and all of the prisoners toiletries come from a company called Bob Barker.
 Everyone says it is Bob Barker from Price is Right.
 The story is his son was incarcerated and complained they didn't have soap, toothpaste ect. so his dad started a company that provides these.
 I think it is a rumor that is unique to people that work in institutions.
 Is this true?

-Origins: It sometimes happens that someone who achieves a measure of fame shares his or her name with another person who is also in the public eye (e.g., pop star Michael Jackson and the
+Origins: It sometimes happens that someone who achieves a measure of fame shares his or her name with another person who is also in the public eye (e.g., pop star Michael Jackson and the Los Angeles radio talk show host of the same name).
+When that is the case, confusion is bound to result.

 In this instance, the question of who is the person behind a particular prison supply company has spawned its own tale.